 According to Forbes, “Employers want to hire someone who will help their team succeed — someone who is passionate, knowledgeable, and not afraid to give it their all.
 They want new hires who are eager to learn, can think critically, and will contribute ideas that take them to the next level.”

 Employers consider your personality and your attitude towards work far more important than your set of skills and accomplishments.
-Because at the end of the day, they can easily pass your resume to a shredder and call on the next applicant whose personality better suits their team.
+Because at the end of the day, they can easily pass your resume to a shredder and call on the next applicant who is equally competent but has a personality that suits their team better.

 Having “post-graduation anxiety” happens to many fresh grads whose life don’t turn out the way they thought it would be after college.
 Ranting about your ill-fated search for a job isn’t going to serve you a job on your lap, but revisiting what you should improve on based on your previous interviews might.
 And just like the iconic line from The Hunger Games goes, “May the odds be ever in your favor.”